rzaluska/hugo-blog-source/content/about.md

 +++

 # About me
 Hello, my name is Radek and I am currently working as a DevOps Engineer.
+My main field of expertise in Linux Administration.
+On my blog I am posting tips and tutorials related to DevOps tools and trends.
+I am always keen to learn new things and explore new technologies.

+# Contact

+Email: <a href="mailto:contact@iops.tech">contact@iops.tech</a>

+# Expirience

 I have commercial experience with following tools / technologies:
 - Docker / Docker Swarm